In this article:

 The law applies to loans backed by Fannie Mae, Freddie Mac, the Federal Housing Administration (FHA), the U.S. Department of Agriculture (USDA) and U.S. Department of Veterans Affairs (VA).

 If you request forbearance under the CARES Act, you don't need to worry about providing documentation to prove your financial need—your claim of pandemic-related hardship is enough.
 There are no additional fees, penalties or interest associated with the process beyond the scheduled amounts.
-There should also be no impact to your credit as long as you were current with your loan before the forbearance kicked in.

 How Long After Forbearance Can I Refinance?